tanu-800/go_ride/README.md

 # CODECRAFTERS
-. currently working on travel website
+- Codecrafters is currently developing a travel website that will manage bus routes and provide navigation.
 ## technologies used:
 - web devlopment: html ,css , framworks(bootstrap studio)
 -  backend: js